 Graduates may seek entry-level employment in accounting firms, insurance agencies, government agencies and real estate establishments.
 Some popular career options are bookkeeper, tax preparer, accounting clerk, auditing clerk and payroll clerk.

 Employment Outlook and Salary Info

-Bookkeeping, accounting and auditing clerks were projected to see an 8% decrease in employment from 2014-2024, the U.S. Bureau of Labor Statistics reports.
-Mean annual wages for these workers were $38,990 in May 2015.
+Bookkeeping, accounting and auditing clerks were projected to see a 4% decrease in employment from 2018-2028, the U.S. Bureau of Labor Statistics reports.
+Mean annual wages for these workers were $42,110 in May 2018.
 The top-paying industry for bookkeeping, accounting and auditing clerks was the postal service.

 Continuing Education Information